kathyminhanh97/slavetothealgorithm/week2/README.md

 <img src="https://github.com/kathyminhanh97/slavetothealgorithm/blob/master/week2/IMG_4079.jpg" height= "400" >

-1. I notice I didn't set rules before starting.
-The rules will guide me when the drawing comes to the edge.
+1. I didn't set rules before starting.
+The rules should have guided me when the drawing comes to the edge.

 1. I notice the size of my circle and ziczac is not consistent, some are big, some are very small